openmm/openmm/docs-source/usersguide/library.rst

 which OpenMM uses to manipulate arrays of objects.
 These don’t have direct equivalents in C, so we supply special array types for each kind of object for which OpenMM creates containers.
 These are: string, double, Vec3, bond, and parameter map.
-See :numref:`Table,C arrays` for the names of the C types for each of these object arrays.
+See :autonumref:`Table,C arrays` for the names of the C types for each of these object arrays.
 Each of the array types provides these functions (prefixed by :code:`OpenMM_` and the actual *Thing* name), with the syntax shown conceptually since it differs slightly for each kind of object.